-Due to the KOYOT 4 's design, in normal flying conditions frontal collapses are unlikely to take place.
+Due to the KLIMBER P's design, in normal flying conditions frontal collapses are unlikely to take place.
 The wing's profile has great buffering abilities when dealing with extreme incidence changes.
-A frontal collapse may occur in strong turbulent conditions, entering or exiting powerful thermals.
+A frontal collapse may occur in strong turbulent conditions, entering or exiting powerful thermals or when lacking experience using the accelerator/ speed-bar without adapting to the prevailing conditions.
 Frontal collapses usually re-inflate without the glider turning, but a symmetrically applied quick braking action with a quick deep pump of both brakes will accelerate the re-inflation if necessary.
 Release the brake lines immediately to return to default glider air speed.